izaaz33/payrolleth/README.md

 Izaaz- Majority of FE functions for Home.js and Timecard.js

-Micheal - Reasearch, and FE functions for Account.js
+Micheal - Reasearch, and some FE functions for Account.js

 James - All CSS for FE, and Smart contract code in Solidity